thecarp/dactyl-keyboard/doc/tutorial-1e.md

 with countersinks for the same screws’ heads in the bottom plate.
 The placement of each post uses the same set of anchoring parameters we have seen elsewhere, but automatically drops to the floor.

+The posts are named `b0` and `b1`.
+Like the name `k` for Butty’s key, these names are arbitrary, but could be useful in further work.
+In more complex designs, consider picking longer, more descriptive names.

 Inside the case, there are notches cut into the two posts.
 These notches are made by the invisible model of the MCU’s circuit board.
 They show that the